Read With Me (Family Literacy Program)

 (Professional Development Program)

-This professional development program, certified by the Office for the State Superintendent for Education, located in Anacostia, provides early childhood educators with quality, affordable continuing education.
+This professional development program for teachers in DC, certified by the Office of the State Superintendent of Education, provides early childhood educators with quality, affordable continuing education.
 The workshops, most of which take place during the children’s naptime, are taught by Master Teacher Artists.
 The workshop topics align with all National Association for the Education of Young Children (NAEYC) and Common Core standards.

 READ WITH ME